 - Differentiation – You have the same programs, courses, etc., your competitors have.

 - Measurement – You measure the wrong things and thus focus people on the wrong things (you get what you measure).

 - Execution – You create resistance to your change, because you forgot that people support what they help create and/or you failed to put in the necessary change management structures that keep the change on track.

 TCL can help.
 Our experts will help you:

-- help you build a plan that has strong stakeholder support to enable smoother implementation and execution.
+- help you build a plan that has strong stakeholder support and reduces (or eliminates) resistance to change, and

-It’s all starts with market research and differentiation, followed by planning that includes stakeholder input.
+Enrollment and financial sustainability start with market research and differentiation, followed by planning that includes stakeholder input, and then good execution.
 Because, as Lewis Carroll (Alice in Wonderland) said, “if you don’t know where you’re going, any road will take you there.”